cschulzsuper/multitenancy-monolith/README.md

   * /66 Puh.
 A first `docker-compose.yml` is now integrated.
 Too have easy configuration of ports and host, I had to change some things in the configuration.
 There will be more `Docker` stuff, and I also have the feeling, that the configuration will change again. https://github.com/cschulzsuper/multitenancy-monolith/commit/b0f897aebd3b0a44413988e79e54fc2248977caa

 ### Swagger Staging Access
   * /67 It took me a bit, and I'm still amazed that it is actually working.
 I added the groundwork for a sign-in.
-For now, this is located in the Swagger project, and it is only a simple redirect, with credentials from the configuration.
+For now, this is located in the `Swagger` project, and it is only a simple redirect, with credentials from the configuration.
 While implementing this, I also refactored quite a bit in the web service layer. https://github.com/cschulzsuper/multitenancy-monolith/commit/01c1db9a0bec0d5314d0b2a602d28a13f3482bba
-  * /68 Instead of the sign-in endpoint, I turn the Swagger project into a .NET 8 Blazor SSR.
-The same redirect code, that was previously in the sign-in endpoint is now in a simple sign-in page.
-This temporary code will be removed in the next commit. https://github.com/cschulzsuper/multitenancy-monolith/commit/b36a8f32d3682d16dcd3bb3183d88ab11ad39ad4
+  * /68 I turned the `Swagger` project into a .NET 8 Blazor SSR.
+The same redirect code, that was previously in the `sign-in` endpoint is now in a simple `sign-in` page. https://github.com/cschulzsuper/multitenancy-monolith/commit/b36a8f32d3682d16dcd3bb3183d88ab11ad39ad4
-  * /69 A very minimalistic Blazor SSR sign-in that still has some issues caused by .NET 8 preview 7, but I'm satisfied with this first implementation.
-The naming of the web service clients and the related extension methods is not yet perfect, so I'll come back to that once more. https://github.com/cschulzsuper/multitenancy-monolith/commit/d200a4fe5070305c07fa9197a352d16f76f02a6c
+  * /69 A very minimalistic Blazor SSR `sign-in` page that still has some issues caused by .NET 8 preview 7, but I'm satisfied with this first implementation. https://github.com/cschulzsuper/multitenancy-monolith/commit/d200a4fe5070305c07fa9197a352d16f76f02a6c
-  * /70 I kept the naming, but changed some minor things.
-The biggest change is an additional port mapping for the swagger client.
-I use this for now to make sure that the Blazor SSR does a full reload for the Swagger UI redirect after the sign-in.
+  * /70 Changed some minor things.
+The biggest change is an additional port mapping for the `Swagger` client.
+I use this temporarily to make sure that the Blazor SSR does a full reload for the Swagger UI redirect after the sign-in. https://github.com/cschulzsuper/multitenancy-monolith/commit/89a771b7c68d7d1bc0fe309fa43d1c0eff35419b

+### Development Diary
+  * /71 I have not touched the seed data implementation for quite a while, but the moment has arrived to give it a much-needed overhaul.
+Beyond its existing applications, I plan to integrate it into a development diary.
+In a first step, I've separated the sign-in functionality from the `Swagger` project and moved it into a new frontend layer.

 # Backlog